 Keep in mind.

 Formula milk may well provide the necessary nutrition for your baby, but what it lacks is the immune-boosting qualities found in breastmilk.
 Your pediatrician may recommend prebiotic and probiotics to further supplement your little one.
+Be sure to consult your baby's doctor for proper formula feeding that meets the infant nutrition your child needs.

 Psychologically, there's more negative stigma that comes with choosing to bottle feed.
 The guilt can create negative emotional and mental imbalances.
 Finding personal confidence and a like minded community can help mothers who choose bottle feeding feel more supported.